BWsix/beamlib/README.md

 # for project 1, execute `build/examples/gumdam/gumdam` from the root directory
 # for project 2, execute `build/examples/hub` from the root directory
+# for project 3, execute `build/examples/water/water` from the root directory
 ```